 Exercise helps to maintain weight

 Exercise helps you maintain your weight for your age and height.
-If you are weight- appropriate, you are already decreasing your risk of umpteen number of diseases including hypertension!
+If you are weight-appropriate, you are already decreasing your risk of umpteen number of diseases including high blood pressure!

 To start your daily exercise routine, consult your physician to guide you on the amount of exercise you need and can safely do.
 It is always a good idea to give your body a chance to warm up before you begin exercising.
 You can do so by walking and then gradually proceeding to jog.
 Also, remember to take breaks in between.